 Where to Stay

 Finding accommodations in Munich will probably be the hardest part of planning your Munich itinerary.
-Even compared to other cities in Germany like Berlin, hotels in Munich don’t come cheap.
+Even compared to other cities in Germany like Berlin, the best hotels in Munich don’t come cheap.
 It’ll take a little digging to find good deals without compromising location.
 Here are a few ideas:

 - Wombats City Hostel: The best central choice for those on a tight budget.
 Only dorm rooms are available.